1. SAAS SERVICES AND SUPPORT

 6.1 Bitesize shall use reasonable efforts consistent with prevailing industry standards to maintain the Services in a manner which minimizes errors and interruptions in the Services and shall perform the Services in a professional and workmanlike manner.
 Services may be temporarily unavailable for scheduled maintenance or for unscheduled emergency maintenance, either by Bitesize or by third-party providers, or because of other causes beyond Bitesize’s reasonable control, but Bitesize shall use reasonable efforts to provide advance notice in writing or by e-mail of any scheduled service disruption.
 However, Bitesize does not warrant that the Services will be uninterrupted or error free; nor does it make any warranty as to the results that may be obtained from use of the Services.
 Bitesize shall have no liability whatsoever for unavailability or interruption of the Services or any portion thereof, including but not limited to message delivery or phone call connectivity, for reasons beyond Bitesize’s control such as telecommunications network disruption, handset availability, carrier filtering rules or other issues with telecommunications providers.
 EXCEPT AS EXPRESSLY SET FORTH IN THIS SECTION, THE SERVICES ARE PROVIDED “AS IS” AND Bitesize DISCLAIMS ALL WARRANTIES, EXPRESS OR IMPLIED, INCLUDING, BUT NOT LIMITED TO, IMPLIED WARRANTIES OF MERCHANTABILITY AND FITNESS FOR A PARTICULAR PURPOSE AND NON-INFRINGEMENT.

-7.1 Subject to the limitation of liability set forth in Section 8 below, Bitesize shall hold Customer harmless from liability to third parties resulting from infringement by the Service of any United States patent or any copyright or misappropriation of any trade secret, provided Bitesize is promptly notified of any and all threats, claims and proceedings related thereto and given reasonable assistance and the opportunity to assume sole control over defense and settlement; Bitesize will not be responsible for any settlement it does not approve in writing.
+7.1 Subject to the limitation of liability set forth in Section 8 below, Bitesize shall indemnify, defend, and hold Customer harmless from liability to third parties resulting from infringement by the Service of any United States patent or any copyright or misappropriation of any trade secret.
 The foregoing obligations do not apply with respect to portions or components of the Service (i) not supplied by Bitesize, (ii) made in whole or in part in accordance with Customer specifications, (iii) that are modified after delivery by Bitesize, (iv) combined with other products, processes or materials where the alleged infringement relates to such combination, (v) where Customer continues allegedly infringing activity after being notified thereof or after being informed of modifications that would have avoided the alleged infringement, or (vi) where Customer’s use of the Service is not strictly in accordance with this Agreement.
-If, due to a claim of infringement, the Services are held by a court of competent jurisdiction to be or are believed by Bitesize to be infringing, Bitesize may, at its option and expense (a) replace or modify the Service to be non-infringing provided that such modification or replacement contains substantially similar features and functionality, (b) obtain for Customer a license to continue using the Service, or (c) if neither of the foregoing is commercially practicable, terminate this Agreement and Customer’s rights hereunder and provide Customer a prorated refund of any prepaid, unused fees for the Service.
+If, due to a claim of infringement, the Services are held by a court of competent jurisdiction to be or are believed by Bitesize to be infringing on the intellectual property rights of a third party, Bitesize may, at its option and expense (a) replace or modify the Service to be non-infringing provided that such modification or replacement contains substantially similar features and functionality, (b) obtain for Customer a license to continue using the Service, or (c) if neither of the foregoing is commercially practicable, terminate this Agreement and Customer’s rights hereunder and provide Customer a prorated refund of any prepaid, unused fees for the Service.

 8. LIMITATION OF LIABILITY